tranquilitybase-io/tb-activator-gft-base/README.md

 ## Installation: Deploying Base Activator (Using Source Code)

-We recommend to use the packages than the source code to install base activator but in case you want to use the source code, you need to have terraform installed and project and service accounts have already been created.
+We recommend using the docker packages to install base activator.
+However, using the source code is also feasible.
+In this case, it is necessary to have terraform installed and project and service accounts already created.

 After that please follow the following steps: